Boehm Science Center

 Bachelor of Science

 It is an exciting time to study astronomy.
-The news regularly reports on the discovery of exoplanets, the search for water on Mars, gravitational lensing of distant young galaxies, wildly energetic explosions of dying stars, experiments to detect mysterious dark matter and peer back through time to the beginnings of universe.
+The news regularly reports on topics such as the discovery of exoplanets, the search for water on Mars, gravitational lensing of distant young galaxies, wildly energetic explosions of dying stars, and experiments to detect mysterious dark matter in order to peer back through time to the beginnings of the universe.

-Astronomy is interested not only in describing these things, but in understanding how they are formed and how they change, and ultimately, in reconstructing the history of the universe.
-This understanding is always based upon the same set of theories and practices—physics, chemistry, materials science, mathematics, computer science—that are used to understand the nature of life and all of existence.
+Astronomy is interested not only in describing these things, but in understanding how they are formed and how they change and, ultimately, in reconstructing the history of the universe.
+This understanding is always based upon the same set of theories and practices across several academic disciplines—physics, chemistry, material science, mathematics, computer science—which are used to understand the nature of life and all of existence.

 The astronomy minor will give students the opportunity to broaden their areas of study through scientific inquiry in astronomy.
 The population of KU students who might enroll in this minor consists of science majors and non-science majors alike.
 Any student with strong algebra and critical thinking skills could successfully complete the curriculum for this minor.
 The astronomy minor will require 20 credit hours.